Information for families of people in long-term care and assisted living.

 Family and social visitations

 - Family/social visits are limited to a maximum of one family member or friend at a time as space permits in a facility.
+The length and frequency of visits are determined by the care facility, depending on space and support availability.

 - All visits must be booked in advance to allow for the operators of long-term care and assisted living residences to safely accommodate scheduled visitors.